My Man (Yoko Ono song): Background

+Reception

 Cash Box said that it is one of Ono's catchiest pop songs.
 Billboard recommended it.

 Ultimate Classic Rock critic Michael Gallucci rated it as Ono's 8th best song.

+Record Business described "My Man" as "an accessible piece of music employing up-to-date synth techniques with suitably sparse accompaniment" but felt that its chances of chart success were "severely limited by Yoko's own restrictions as a vocalist".